tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If an implementation negotiates usage of TLS 1.2, then negotiation of cipher suites also supported by TLS 1.3 SHOULD be preferred, if available.

-Implementations MUST NOT offer or negotiate RC4 cipher suites for any version.
+The security of RC4 cipher suites is considered insufficient for the reasons cited in [RFC7465].
+Implementations MUST NOT offer or negotiate RC4 cipher suites for any version of TLS for any reason.
-[I-D.ietf-tls-prohibiting-rc4]

 Old versions of TLS permitted the usage of very low strength ciphers.
 Ciphers with a strength less than 112 bits MUST NOT be offered or